imarc/ops/README.md

 Go to the Dashboard ([https://ops.imarc.io](https://ops.imarc.io)) in your browser.

-To mount a new site/app, all you need to do is create a directory within $HOME/Sites.
+To mount a new project, all you need to do is create a directory within $HOME/Sites.
 The directory name can only contain letters, numbers, and dashes.
-Your site will then be available at https://DIRECTORYNAME.imarc.io
+Your project will then be available at https://DIRECTORYNAME.imarc.io

 The web server will look for one of the following project directories to use as